project-flexos/asplos22-ae/README.md

 environment.
 Access to the physical host environment is important as it is required to run Virtual Machine (VM) images.

+Many of these benchmarks are highly latency-sensitive, and a change in a few cycles might create significant disrepancies with the paper's results.
+Although not strictly necessary, we therefore recommend a careful setup of the system to reproduce the results.
+Section 3.2 gives a few advice on this matter.

 ### 3.1.
 Hardware & Software Dependencies

 All our results were run on an Intel® Xeon® Silver 4114, but this artifact may be run with any processor that supports Intel MPK, typically any Intel® Xeon® Scalable Processor starting with the Skylake generation (but the results might differ from the paper).
+We recommend choosing a machine with more than 8 cores (see 3.2).
 Our machine has 128.0 GB RAM, but any system with more than 12GB RAM should be suitable.

 On the software side, This artifact was tested on Debian 11.1 and Linux version `5.10.70-1`.
 However, we expect that it should run on many more recent or